 An Invitation to Negotiate (ITN) is a Formal Solicitation.
-In compliance with Florida Statute 287.057, and with proper justification, the Assistant Director of Purchasing & Contracts is authorized to utilize the ITN sourcing method to obtain Proposals on the best solution to meet a specific County goal or solve a particular problem.
-The Assistant Director of Purchasing & Contracts is responsible for ensuring the ITN properly identifies the goal or problem as well as all criterion that will be used in the selection of those Suppliers with which the County will enter into negotiations.
+In compliance with Florida Statute 287.057, and with proper justification, the Purchasing Director is authorized to utilize the ITN sourcing method to obtain Proposals on the best solution to meet a specific County goal or solve a particular problem.
+The Purchasing Director is responsible for ensuring the ITN properly identifies the goal or problem as well as all criterion that will be used in the selection of those Suppliers with which the County will enter into negotiations.
 Two negotiation methods are allowed in this type of solicitation: single negotiation and concurrent negotiation with multiple firms.
 The ITN process allows for negotiations that may result in significant changes to the requirements of the solicitation as these are collaborative negotiations which entail an exchange of ideas and methods concerning how to best deliver the good or service.